elicasagui/Data-Analysis-/README.md

 (See requirements.txt for exact versions.)

 **License**
-This project part of Data Camp scientist's course.
+This project from Data Camp scientist's course.

 **Contact**
 For questions or collaboration inquiries, please contact: